SameeckBhatia/Py-Tax-Estimator/README.md

-## Tax Calculator
+## PyTaxEstimator

 ### About
-This Python library provides a comprehensive solution for calculating federal and state/provincial taxes for various countries.
+This Python library provides a comprehensive solution for calculating 2024 federal and state/provincial taxes for various countries due in 2025.
 It simplifies the process of determining your federal and state tax liability based on your income and residence.

 ### Class Structure
 **Federal:**